bastianluk/MFFUK/Modern database systems/notes.md

 HDFS instance
  - Command line interface called the FS shell
    - Lets the user interact with data in the HDFS
-   - The syntax of the commands is similar to bash
+   - The syntax of the commands is similar to c
    - e.g., to create a directory /foodir
      - `/bin/hadoop fs –mkdir /foodir`
  - Browser interface is available to view the namespace